mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in Stay Within mode, this controls the minimum allowable position.
-The maximal negative integer or NaN for float represents, "there is no lower bound".
+The maximally negative integer or NaN for float represents, "there is no lower bound".
 When special or the position is above this bound (and also respecting the optional upper bound), only a feedforward torque is applied.
 When outside this bound, the PID